 May 2020, during the peak of the pandemic.
 The bond market will remain

-• Currency: The US dollar declined against a basket of currencies as services
+closed on Thursday for Independence Day. - Currency: The US dollar declined against a basket of currencies as services

 sector activity plummeted to a four-year low.
 In June, orders plummeted,